bizz84/MVMediaSlider/README.md

 pod 'MVMediaSlider'
 ```

+## Usage
+* Drag a UIView in your storyboard
+* Set the class type to `MVMediaSlider`
+* Configure the presentation properties as needed.
-Once installed, just ```import MVMediaSlider``` in your classes and you're good to go.
+* ```import MVMediaSlider``` in your classes and you're good to go.

 ## Sample Code
-The project includes a demo app showing how to use MVMediaSlider to build a simple audio player.
+The project includes a demo app showing how to build a simple audio player using MVMediaSlider to change the playback position.

 ## Features
-- Target-selector API `UIControlEvents.ValueChanged`
+- Register to `UIControlEvents.ValueChanged` to handle changes in the playback position (same target/selector method used by `UIControl`/`UISlider`).
 - `@IBDesignable` properties for easier configuration in Interface builder
-- Super easy to integrate in existing storyboards
+- Seamless integration in existing storyboards: Just drag a UIView, set the class type to `MVMediaSlider` and configure the presentation properties as needed.

 ### Configurable properties